Hallux valgus

 We always start by trying to reduce the pressure on the bunion by wearing custom (wider) shoes.
 Orthotics can also help reduce pain and prevent further evolution of the problem.

 If the condition is already too advanced or the non-operative solutions do not help, surgery is necessary to correct the shape of the foot.
-If surgery is not possible, the doctor may opt for custom-made, orthopedic shoes.
+In the brochures below you can find more information about the surgery and the aftercare.